Lisbon is one of the best cities for a city trip in Europe. There is so much to see and to do! What are the top things to do in Lisbon?

 Alfama is the oldest neighborhood in Lisbon and is located on a hill.
-In Alfama, you’ll find many narrow streets, stairs and it is a great place to wander around and find hidden gems.
+In Alfama, you’ll find many narrow streets, and stairs and it is a great place to wander around and find hidden gems.
 During your walk, you will undoubtedly discover a beautiful square full of orange trees and you will hear someone singing fado in the café next door.
 In Alfama, you can also see typical Portuguese tiles with the most beautiful works of art on many buildings.

 Find the most beautiful squares

 Lisbon has many impressive squares with large statues.
 It’s really lovely to stroll through the city and discover them all.
 On most of the squares, you will find cozy cafes or benches to relax on.
 The squares are therefore a good place to take a break during your Lisbon city break.

 Castelo de São Jorge is one of the best Lisbon attractions.
 The foundations of this castle date back to the sixth century BC, so it really is a very old castle!
 It is located on the highest mountain in Lisbon, so the walk to the top is quite tough.
 Yet it is visited daily by many people because from Castelo de São Jorge you have one of the best views of the city.

 When walking around Lisbon, you will encounter the word miradouro in many places.
 These are viewpoints and since Lisbon is quite hilly, there are loads of them!
 It is therefore great to visit these miradouros and fully enjoy the view of this beautiful city.
 I have visited almost all miradouros in Lisbon and Miradouro de Santa Luzia is my absolute favorite.